the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [unreleased] =

+* Tweak - Conform iCalendar feed to specifications by not putting quotes around the timezone ID.
+This fixes some custom parsers [133626]

 = [4.9.8] 2019-09-04 =

 * Tweak - Added the Monolog logging library as alternative logging backend [120785]